-The TLV320AIC32EVM is in Texas Instruments' modular EVM form factor, which allows direct evaluation of the device performance and operating characteristics, and eases software development and system prototyping.
-This EVM is compatible with the 5-6K Interface Evaluation Module (SLAU104) and the HPA-MCUINTERFACE (SLAU106) from Texas Instruments and additional third-party boards that support the TI Modular EVM format.
+The TLV320AlC33EVM is in Texas Instruments' modular EVM form factor, which allows direct evaluation of the device performance and operating characteristics, and eases software development and system prototyping.
+This EVM is compatible with the 5-6K Interface Evaluation Module (SLAU104) and the HPA-MCUINTERFACE (SLAU106) from Texas Instruments and additional third-party boards which support TI's Modular EVM format.

-The TLV320AIC32EVM-PDK is a complete evaluation/demonstration kit, which includes a USB-based motherboard called the USB-MODEVM Interface board and evaluation software for use with a personal computer running Microsoft Windows operating systems.
+The TLV320AlC33EVM-PDK is a complete evaluation/demonstration kit, which includes a USB-based motherboard called the USB-MODEVM Interface board and evaluation software for use with a personal computer running the Microsoft Windows operating systems.